angoto/HBV_Code/README.md

 # HBV_Code
-This repository was made to share some code that I have used during the second rotation project, which I have made reference to in the final report.
+This repository was made to share some code that could be used to parse PubMed Central XML files to gather information about genetic mutations, particularly Hepatitis B Virus.

 1) Clinical_Data_Hypothetical.ipynb: Jupyter Notebook that generates hypothetical clinical data to provide some idea of the data structure used in the original clinical study.